SelfCareMap

 ☕ Start with the Beans: Freshness Over Fancy Labels

-Pro tip: Grind just before brewing.
-A simple burr grinder (even a manual one under $30) makes a world of difference—but if you don’t have one, ask your coffee shop to grind it for you for pour-over or French press (medium-coarse grind).
-Avoid pre-ground coffee if you can; it stales fast.
+Pro tip: Grind your beans immediately before brewing.
+This prevents oxidation, which is the process that makes coffee taste flat or bitter.
+A simple burr grinder, even a manual one under $30, makes a world of difference because it crushes the beans evenly.
+If you do not have one, ask your coffee shop to grind the beans for you specifically for pour over or French press, which requires a medium coarse grind.
+Avoid pre-ground coffee from the grocery store if you can, as it stales fast and loses the complex notes that make cafe coffee special.

 💧 Water Matters More Than You Think